-Born and raised in 1970’s Buckingham my mother was a teacher and my father worked for the local district council.
+Born and raised in 1970’s Buckingham, my mother was a teacher and my father worked for the local district council.
 Ours was a socialist household and both my parents and grandparents were involved in the trade union movement.
 Buckinghamshire had a grammar school system and, having failed my entrance exam, I attended Buckingham County Secondary Modern school where there was little emphasis or encouragement for academic qualifications.
 Ignoring the advice of my teachers not to waste my time studying for A levels, I left my school to attend Aylesbury College of Further Education.
 It was here that I gained a taste for learning and I achieved good enough A levels to take me to Durham University where I read law.
 I consider it my great fortune to have experienced both sides of the educational coin growing up.

 I am a firm believer that politicians should experience a career outside of politics.
-My twenty years in the private sector has given me a strong sense of perspective that has proved invaluable in my political work in Westminster.
+My near twenty years in the private sector has given me a strong sense of perspective that has proved invaluable in my political work in Westminster.

 During my time at the Bar I represented many young people whose lives had gone wrong for a variety of reasons and who were now facing the prospect of imprisonment.
 It was here that I learned how important early intervention was in improving young people’s prospects and I wanted to work with young people to help them see a better future before it was too late.
 Accordingly, I spent 5 years as a trustee and volunteer in a youth charity set up following the Brixton riots.
 Our youth centres provided after-school learning, music and acting classes, sport and work in the environment to try and encourage our young people to see past the lure of gang-culture and empower themselves with an education and a career.
 I then spent a further five years as a governor of a former failing secondary school in Shepherd’s Bush, London, as part of a new team tasked with transforming the school.
 Our results went from way below the national average to well-above, and our head was knighted for his visionary work.

-In 2012 (following a post as the Chairman of Wealden Conservative Association) I successfully gained the nomination to become the Conservative Parliamentary Candidate for Bexhill and Battle, and went on to secure my seat in the following General Election.
+In 2012 (following a post as the Chairman of Wealden Conservative Association) I successfully gained the nomination to become the Conservative Parliamentary Candidate for Bexhill and Battle, and went on to secure my seat in the 2015 General Election.

-I have recently been appointed to the Council of Europe where I will work with other parliamentarians from across Europe to champion reform.
-Away from policy, in a cross-party role, I am the Chairman of the All Party Parliamentary Group (APPG) on Bees which campaigns to raise awareness of the risks to pollinators and promote their wellbeing.
-I am also Chairman of the APPG for the BBC, a Committee Member of the APPG on Autism and a member of the Commons Procedure Committee which considers the practice and procedure of the House in the conduct of public business.
+As with my working partnership with local councillors, I work with MPs from all political parties.
+I am the Chairman of the All Party Parliamentary Group (APPG) on Bees which campaigns to raise awareness of the risks to pollinators and promote their wellbeing.
+I am also Chairman of the APPG for the BBC, an Officer of the APPG on Autism (for whom I am currently chairing a national inquiry on Autism and Education).